Floating-Base Deep Lagrangian Networks: Physically Consistent Inertia Matrix Parametrization

 Yet, $\bodyInertia{}_i \succ 0$ implies in $\sum^{\Nbodies}_{i=1} \lambda_\mathrm{max}(\bodyInertia{}_i(\jointPos)) \geq \lambda_\mathrm{max}(\FBInertiaRot(\jointPos))$, that combined with \eqref{eq:proof_trace}, yields

 proving the triangle inequality.

 \end{proof}

-Note that by expressing $\FBSpatialInertia(\jointPos)$ in the base frame, the inertia matrix $\inertiaMat(\jointPos)$ depends only on the joint positions $\jointPos$, but not on the entire generalized coordinates $\genPos$, resulting in translational and rotational invariances regarding the base.
+Note that by expressing $\FBSpatialInertia$ in the base frame, $\inertiaMat$ depends only on $\jointPos$ rather than on $\genPos$, yielding translational and rotational invariance with respect to the base coordinates.

-Due to the branched-induced sparsity, the joint inertia $\inertiaMat_k$ of the $k$th kinematic branch is a function only of the joints of the $k$th branch, along with the linear and rotational inertial coupling with the robot's base.
+Due to the branch-induced sparsity, the joint inertia $\inertiaMat_k$ of the $k$th kinematic branch is a function only of the $k$th branch joints $\jointPos_k$, along with the linear and rotational inertial coupling with the robot's base.